New Jersey Q2 Casino Revenue up by 14% Year-on-Year

 casino table games

-The New Jersey Division of Gaming Enforcement has announced second quarter results for the state’s gambling industry revealing that net revenue grew by 14%.
+New Jersey Q2 Casino Revenue up by 14% Year-on-Year second quarter results for the state’s gambling industry revealing that net revenue grew by 14%.

 Five of Atlantic City’s nine casinos reporting a drop in profits